What are the 4 Types of OCD

 • Counting

-Different people may show different symptoms of this type of OCD.
+This is one of the types of OCD that may be mistaken for perfectionism, as the individual feels compelled to avoid mistakes at all costs.
 These individuals don't trust their memory, so they keep checking the things around them.
 Sometimes, they even question these memories.
 One research studied how Checking OCD can cause memory distrust (Van den Hout & Kindt, 2003).

 They feel that they have to check things several times over or else, something terrible will happen.
 However, they also think they can never achieve perfection even after constantly checking.
 In the end, they get frustrated and are ashamed of their actions.